lukewangm/personal/_posts/2023-12-28-vim-testing.markdown

 # I wrote this page mouse free!

-I am currently practicing how to use this thing i learned called VIM However, I am still trying to get used to it.
-When I make typing errors, I dont utilize what VIM hast to offer because I use press backspace a ton of times.
-I hope that I can be able to fully utilize it, but for now I will use practice having it available in my toolbox.
+I am currently practicing how to use this thing I learned called VIM However, I am still trying to get used to it.
+When I make typing errors, I dont utilize what VIM has to offer because I press backspace a ton of times.
+I hope that I can fully utilize it, but for now I will just have it in my toolbox.

 # The current VIM commands I know in NORMAL Mode are:

 *This can be used in combination with command and option*

 **INSERT MODE**
-- option+shift+[up/down] - copy line up/down
+- option+shift+[updown] - copy line up/down
 - esc - exit to NORMAL mode
 - ctrl + b - move cursor left
 - ctrl + f - move cursor right